Millaa Millaa, Queensland: History

-Innisfail Road State School (via Millaa Millaa) opened on 1924 and closed circa 1926.
+Innisfail Road State School (via Millaa Millaa) opened in 1924 and closed circa 1926.

 Millaa Millaa butter factory opened on 1 May 1930 by James Kenny, Member of the Queensland Legislative Assembly for Cook.

 On Sunday 26 September 1937 St Rita's Catholic Church was officially opened and blessed by Bishop John Heavey.

 At the end of 1945, the Middlebrook Road State School in neighbouring Middlebrook closed and its school building was relocated to Millaa Millaa State School and a bus service was provided to transport the students from Middlebrook to Millaa Millaa to attend school each day.

 Millaa Millaa Library opened in 2002.